ipfs/specs/src/http-gateways/gateway-detection.md

 ### Security

-Applications that integrate IPFS support via HTTP gateway:
+Applications that integrate IPFS support via HTTP gateways:

 MUST NOT hard-code non-localhost URL as a default fallback.
 Instead, SHOULD ask user to define preferred IPFS gateway using one of methods defined in this